Online age verification laws by country: India

-In 2025 the ZEP Foundation petitioned the Supreme Court of India for social media regulation.
-The court denied the request to ban children under 13 from social media saying it was something for the parliament to do and not the courts, however granted the foundations request to propose to the Central Government to require age verification for social media and prohibit usage for those under 16 or 18 years old and set an 8-week deadline, however as of September 2025 no laws have passed that resemble what the petition requested in India.
+In 2025, the ZEP Foundation petitioned the Supreme Court of India for social media regulation.
+The court denied the request to ban children under 13 from social media saying it was something for the Parliament to do and not the courts.
+However, the foundation's request to propose to the Central Government that it require age verification for social media and prohibit usage for those under 16 or 18 years old was granted and given an 8-week deadline; however as of September 2025, no laws have passed that resemble what the petition requested in India.